 Here’s the part where you can really make it your own!
 Outside of the fish, coconut rice, and pineapple salsa, these tortillas are ready for whatever you want to throw at ’em.

-Why You Should Make These Fresh Fish Tacos
+Why You Should Make These Fresh Fish Tacos with Pineapple Salsa

 - They’re light and fresh.
 That light and flaky texture of the fish against the coconut rice and refreshing pineapple salsa.